-Leading industry research company IBISWorld has published an in-depth breakdown of the effect of the COVID-19 epidemic on every subdivision in the economies of Australia and New Zealand.
-This report, compiled by a team of senior industry analysts, classifies the level of disruption for each subdivision, and provides analysis on the key factors that will determine performance over the remainder of 2019-20 and beyond.
+Leading industry research company IBISWorld has published an in-depth breakdown of how the COVID-19 pandemic is affecting every subdivision in the economies of Australia and New Zealand.
+This report, compiled by a team of senior industry analysts, classifies the level of disruption for each subdivision, and provides analysis on the key factors that have determined performance over 2019-20, and will affect each subdivision in 2020-21 and beyond.

-‘IBISWorld has classified the degree of impact for each subdivision as low, moderate or high.
-The level of disruption is dependent on the degree of exposure to international trade, and the impact on business and consumer confidence,’ said Senior Industry Analyst Matthew Reeves.
+‘IBISWorld has classified the degree of impact for each subdivision as moderate, high or very high.
+The level of disruption depends on the degree of exposure to international trade, and the impact on business and consumer confidence,’ said Senior Industry Analyst Matthew Reeves.

 To stay up-to-date on the latest industry insights from our expert analysts subscribe to our monthly e-newsletter!

 For more information, to obtain industry reports or to arrange an interview with an analyst, please contact: